keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/disable-fid.png)

-## Generate User Traffic for the Simplenode service
+## Generate User Traffic for the simplenode service

-Next, you will generate load on your deployed Simplenode service by using a prepared script.
+Next, you will generate load on your deployed **simplenode** service by using a prepared script.

 * Switch into the folder containing the load generator by executing the following command in your Bastion host: